 - I believe that you have the autoimmune kind – and I believe that it’s in your brain.
 It will be lifelong.

-– Everything you described from your emotional challenges to your fatigue, pain, tremors etc. – not your fault.
+- Everything you described from your difficulties in your relationship, to your emotional swings, the fatigue, pain, tremors etc – all deeply informed by your condition.
+It’s not your your fault or make-believe.
 The parts of your brain affected will likely give you clarity around why things happened the way they did.

 - We will be able to help you manage this.
 You will have me as long as I live, in your corner, doing the research, sharing it with you.

-I wish I could sit with each of my dear and close friends and share this story with them but my energy is as precious as a rare gem and I am honouring that despite the discomfort in sharing my story in this way.
-I’d also like to give you fair warning that hitting up Google for some clarity around what exactly ME is, has downsides.
+I wish I could sit with each of my friends and share this story with them personally and maybe over time I will, but my energy is limited these days and I am honouring that despite the discomfort in sharing my story in this way.
+I’d also like to give you, dear reader, fair warning that hitting up Google for some clarity around what exactly ME is, has downsides.
 For one – the information and statistics are very bleak.
 As an example, it is frequently compared to late stage HIV but with worse prospects for treatment.
 The unfortunate reality is that while close to 30million people suffer from ME worldwide – it is still systemically and intentionally dismissed.
 Why?
 Well here are a few hints:

-– until roughly the 1950s it was diagnosed as hysteria.
+- until roughly the 1950s it (along with many other conditions) was diagnosed as hysteria appearing predominantly in women (as defined by the medical system).

-– in 1970s/80s they changed the term to conversion disorder but essentially it was the same thing – just cleaned up.
+- in 1970s/80s they changed the term to conversion disorder but essentially it was the same thing – just cleaned up and put in the hands of modern psychiatry, psychology, and psychiatric institutions to research and develop cures.

-– to this day, women in particular are still institutionalized against their will because of extremely unethical studies lead by scientists and doctors who are ignoring the ever growing research supporting this as more than just a psychiatric condition.
+- to this day, people are still institutionalized against their will because of extremely unethical studies lead by scientists and doctors who are ignoring the ever growing research supporting this as more than just a psychiatric condition.
 This is very real.
-Check out #missingmillions.
+Check out #MillionsMissing.

-– only 6% of medical schools in the USA acknowledge the existence of ME.
+- only a shockingly small percentage of medical schools in the US even acknowledge the existence of ME/CFS.

-– ME that affects the brain is scary AF.
+- Autoimmunity that affects the brain is scary AF.
+As is ME.
 The stories are infuriating, isolating, tragic, and hard to hold.

 My new world is wild, untamed, angry, rebellious, intuitive, and powerful.
 A circle in a world drawn in lines.

-Jan 20th I will be leaving to California to visit this doctor and do an intensive week of “Body & Brain” healing where I will learn more about how a brain with auto-immunity works.
-After that week my dad, who serendipitously retired early, and I are taking a road trip from San Fransisco to Los Angeles and then LA through to Arizona and Nevada in a camper van.
-We are going to the desert to connect with this enormous new reality we are both facing.
-We are going to meet our challenges with our collective sense of adventure.
+Jan 20th I will be leaving to California to visit this doctor and do an intensive week of “Body & Brain” healing where I will learn more about how a brain with autoimmunity works.
+After that week my dad, who serendipitously retired early, and I are taking a road trip down the pacific coast and into the south west desert.
+We are going to connect with this enormous new reality we are both facing.
+We are going to meet our challenges with our individual and collective sense of adventure.
 I am going to meditate in the vortexes of Sedona, howl into the vastness of Death Valley, and find my edge on the edge of the Grand Canyon.